gmcirco/quickGrid/README.md

 provide 3 values for 3 of the parameters we must then fit 3<sup>3</sup> = 27 models.
 While more options are typically better, this can become quite time intensive with many combinations.
-You may wish to tune the parameters seperately, check the results against your test dataset, then re-tune the model against the other parameters.
+You may wish to tune the parameters separately, check the results against your test dataset, then re-tune the model against the other parameters.

 ``` r